RESEARCH STARTER

 The easiest and most practical way to polarize light is through the use of a polarizing filter.
 The first polarizing filters were invented in the early nineteenth century and were basically just stacks of glass sheets pressed together.
 Modern filters are made of polymer materials that consist of long chains of molecules.
 These molecules are stretched and aligned in a single direction meant to block light oscillating in a specific orientation.
 Light oscillating parallel, or in the same plane as the polymer molecules, is absorbed, while light oriented perpendicular, or at a 90-degree angle to that plane, passes through.
 The light emerges from the filter polarized but also at a lesser intensity than the original light source.
 In many cases, the filter can be realigned to absorb different orientations.

 Polarizing filters are commonly used in photography to darken the image, lessen the effects of reflections, or reduce glare.
 The same material is also incorporated into eyewear to make sunglasses that cut down on glare.
 The sunglasses are meant to absorb light that is oscillating in a plane parallel to a surface; light oscillating perpendicular to the surface will pass through.
 Polarizing filters are also used by manufacturers to test the durability of transparent plastics.
-As light is passed through a plastic, different polarizations can produce different colors.
+As light passes through a plastic, different polarizations can produce different colors.
 A high concentration of colors likely indicates an area of structural concern.

 Bibliography